mgantlett/audio-viz/init-prompt.md

 # Audio Visualization and Music Creation System

 A modern take on the demoscene tradition, combining a music tracker interface with real-time visualizations.
 This project creates an immersive audio-visual experience where music and graphics are tightly integrated, featuring both pre-programmed sequences and real-time interactive elements.
-This app runs on http://localhost:8000/
+The app is hosted at https://mgantlett.github.io/audio-viz/

 ## Core Components